maelou363/house_wars/README.md

 ## User Stories:

+**The ideal user of this application** would be a incoming house buyer either just entering the market or something who has been looking and their financial position has changed and would like to know what that means for drawing down on the mortgage.

 Current User:
 * As a current user I want to be able to click once to see what my borrowing and buying power is so I can save time and spend time with family.
 * As a current user I'd like to be able to save the results so I don't have to continue to go back and remember what the results were because it's hard to remember when so much is going on.